umbraco/UmbracoDocs/Documentation/Products/UmbracoCourier/Architecture/Installation.md

 ##Installing Courier 2 using a package

-1. Open the embrace repository from the developer section in umbraco
+1. Open the embrace repository from the developer section in Umbraco
 2. Browse to the Umbraco PRO category
 3. Click Umbraco Courier, and choose install, follow directions on screen
 4. At the end of the install, you are prompted for a location, enter the domain of the other site you want to use with courier, e.g.: domain.com, www.sample.com or internaldev